Jelmer-ja/Chatbot/README.md

 ```

 ## Movie Quotation
 Because Freek knows so much about movies, he likes helping people getting them right.
-When he is asked to help with finishing or fixing a movie quote (e.g. a question including the word "quote" and a quoted message''/"") he uses a Gensim model trained using [Doc2Vec](https://radimrehurek.com/gensim/models/doc2vec.html) on the movie quotes.
+When he is asked to help with finishing or fixing a movie quote (e.g. a sentence inclusing quotation marks (") somewhere in the sentence) he uses a Gensim model trained using [Doc2Vec](https://radimrehurek.com/gensim/models/doc2vec.html) on the movie quotes.
 The quote input by the user is then compared with the model and the most similar quote is returned.
+Because training this model takes a lot of time, the training was done once and the resulting model was stored as 'FreeksModel' in the repo.
 ```python
 Code bla bla